Craving something that's comforting, but healthy? Make this creamy wild rice soup! Autumn veggies and herbs pack it with rich, savory flavor.

 If you have leftover wild rice soup, you’re in luck!
 This recipe tastes fantastic on days 2 and 3.
 It also freezes perfectly for up to 2 months.
 Check out this post for my best tips on freezing soups and stews!

 More Favorite Soup Recipes

-If you love this wild rice soup, try one of these nourishing soups next:
+If you love this recipe, try one of these nourishing soups next: